tectrixdev/markgit/README.md

 # in development
-## current state: authentication seems to work but I won't blindly trust it without reading the source code.
+## current state: works as a github file browser

 ### roadmap: